Cartoons are part of a child’s life. Whether watching cartoons is good or bad has been debated much as well.

 Another danger is that cartoons introduce children to a world of violence at a very impressionable age.
 Many cartoons have violent fights.
 This definitely influences children.
 And some cartoons contain violence for which no punishment is given.
 Both the one who does the violence and the one who prevents it appear in all episodes.
 So what message does that convey about evil and violence in the real world?

 Some parents have raised the concern that their children don’t listen to anything they say.
 But if they tell their children that this is how this particular cartoon character would like you to behave, they immediately obey.
 This trend is very dangerous because a child is giving more authority to a cartoon character than his or her real parents.

 Again children who watch violent cartoons can easily show aggressive behaviour.
 They might try to imitate certain ways in which their favourite cartoon character reacts to situations.
 Such behaviour may not be acceptable to other children playing with them.
 This can cause friction and tension between children.
-It can become ugly if parents take sides and families get involved.
+It can become ugly if parents take sides.